ruricolist/spinneret/README.txt

 WITH-HTML-STRING is like WITH-HTML, but intercepts the generated HTML at run time and returns a string.

-SPINNERET is tolerant by design; it does not check whether keywords designate valid tags.
+SPINNERET is tolerant by design; it doesn't care if keywords designate valid tags.
 Given the inevitability of typos, however, warnings about invalid tags are available at run time by binding *CHECK-TAGS* to a non-nil value.
 (MathML and SVG tags are never checked.)

 So far integration with CL-MARKDOWN is crude, because SPINNERET is not aware of the structure of the generated HTML and treats it as a run of text.
 This may change in the future.

+The semantics of SPINNERET in Parenscript are almost the same.
+There is no WITH-HTML-STRING, and WITH-HTML returns a DocumentFragment.
+Strings in function position are still parsed as Markdown, but supplying arguments triggers an error.

-Depends on TRIVIAL-GARBAGE and CL-MARKDOWN, which are Quicklisp-installable.
+Depends on TRIVIAL-GARBAGE, CL-MARKDOWN, and PARENSCRIPT, which are Quicklisp-installable.